Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

-In Fig.\ref{truncation}, we did not plot $c_2\{2\}$ because the relation \eqref{c22Elliptic} is almost exact with the only approximation $\E_{20}\simeq\E_{02}$.
-In the same figure, by moving from $c_2\{4\}$ to $c_2\{8\}$ more terms are needed to find a good approximation compare to the exact relation.
+Figure \ref{truncation} displays the exact and approximate values for $c_2\{4\}$, $c_2\{6\}$, and $c_2\{8\}$ obtained from the elliptic-power distribution.
+Here, we did not plot $c_2\{2\}$ because the relation \eqref{c22Elliptic} is almost exact with the only approximation $\E_{20}\simeq\E_{02}$.
+In the same figure, by moving from $c_2\{4\}$ to $c_2\{8\}$ more terms are needed to find a good approximation compared to the exact relation.

 These observations are in agreement with the results of Ref.\cite{Giacalone:2016eyu}.
-In \cite{Giacalone:2016eyu}, only the NLO terms, i.e. the contributions in the first line in each of equations \eqref{c22Elliptic} to \eqref{c28Elliptic}, have been considered.
-By use of this approximation, the authors of \cite{Giacalone:2016eyu}, computed $\E_{30}^{(2)}$, considering $c_2\{2\}$, $c_2\{4\}$ and $c_2\{6\}$ \footnote{The approximate $c_2\{2\}$, $c_2\{4\}$ and $c_2\{6\}$ used in \cite{Giacalone:2016eyu}, have been depicted by blue curves in Fig.\ref{truncation}.}.
-Their results are in agreement with experimental data.
+In Ref.~\cite{Giacalone:2016eyu}, only the NLO terms, i.e., the contributions in the first line in each of equations \eqref{c22Elliptic} to \eqref{c28Elliptic}, have been considered.
+By use of this approximation, the authors of Ref.~\cite{Giacalone:2016eyu}, computed $\E_{30}^{(2)}$, considering $c_2\{2\}$, $c_2\{4\}$, and $c_2\{6\}$.\footnote{The approximate $c_2\{2\}$, $c_2\{4\}$, and $c_2\{6\}$ used in Ref.~\cite{Giacalone:2016eyu}, have been depicted by blue curves in Fig.~\ref{truncation}.} Their results are in agreement with experimental data.
 It is worth mentioning that the approximation they used is obtained by studying a full hydrodynamic simulation.

 Note that if we are interested in finding cumulants beyond skewness, $c_2\{8\}$ is needed to be taken into account.
-However, as can be seen from Fig.\ref{truncation}, going from NLO to NNLO does not improve the accuracy of $c_2\{6\}$ and $c_2\{8\}$ remarkably.
+However, as can be seen from Fig.~\ref{truncation}, going from NLO to NNLO does not improve the accuracy of $c_2\{6\}$ and $c_2\{8\}$ remarkably.
 In other words, it would not be easy to find the standardized cumulants beyond the skewness for the elliptic flow distribution.